Synøve Nygaard Andersen

 Name of the NSfK Funded Research Project: Nordic Correctional Exceptionalism in a Non-Nordic Context: Building the Foundations for Actionable Penal Reform

 Congratulations on the NSfK Research Grant!

 Please tell us a little bit about yourself and your background.

 Thank you so much!
 My name is Synøve N. Andersen, and I hold a PhD in sociology from the University of Oslo.
-I currently work as a researcher at Statistics Norway, and hold a part-time position as an Associate Professor of empirical legal studies at the Department of Criminology and Sociology of Law at the University of Oslo.
+I currently work as a postdoc at Institutt for sosiologi og samfunnsgeografi at the university (link to Synöves personal page at the university here).
 I’m also a faculty affiliate at the Department of Criminology and Justice studies at Drexel University in Philadelphia, PA.

 My research interests are quite broad, and my work tend to fall somewhere in the overlap of criminology, sociology, demography and economics.
 I take a general interest in the ways in which public policy affects individual behavior, and in particular in the ways in which correctional policy and programming affect employment, family relations and recidivism.
 Over time I’ve also become increasingly more interested in issues of comparative justice and the interaction between the welfare state and the criminal justice system.